 The product you create could be a new free offering, a low-cost entry to your products and services, or a high-end offering.
 (I have put some suggested time frames in parenthesis for each task.)

-- Make at least one handout per session.
-How about a glossary of terms, some tips, resources, etc?
-Make these look nice: it needs to have your branding on it, some graphics, maybe photos, links to your website, Facebook page and other social media.
+How about a glossary of terms, some tips, resources, etc.?
+Make these look nice.
+It needs to have your branding on it, some graphics, maybe photos, links to your website, Facebook page, and other social media accounts.
 Maybe it’s a fill-in-the-blank handout to go along with your recording.
 It might be work space as you walk them through an exercise of some kind. (total time: 1 day)

 You have clients who already love working with you and have enjoyed your products or services.
 Why not give them a way to continue working with you?
 Each month your members will get information from you that non-members don’t get.

 The point of a membership program is to leverage your time to increase your income.
-Set a goal to have 10 (or 25 or 50 or 200) members in the first quarter.
+Set a goal to have a certain number of new members in the first quarter.
 You will create the information and share it among all of the members who are spending a little bit of money each month to have a small piece of you.
 Depending on how much you offer each month, and the value to the client of what you are offering, the monthly cost could be low-cost ($27 – $99) or very high end ($197 or more).

 You could have an open-ended program where they subscribe indefinitely, or you could have a short term program where members participate for 3, 6, 9, or 12 months, and have then completed your offering.